mainmatter/100-exercises-to-learn-rust/book/src/04_traits/07_sized.md

 # `Sized`

-There's more to `&str` that meets the eye, even after having investigated deref coercion.
+There's more to `&str` than meets the eye, even after having investigated deref coercion.
 From our previous [discussion on memory layouts](../03_ticket_v1/10_references_in_memory.md), it would have been reasonable to expect `&str` to be represented as a single `usize` on